fuzzymfx/fuzzymfx.github.io/content/index.md

 [<span class="date gray">resume.</span>](/resume.pdf)

 Hi, I am Anubhab Patnaik, a software engineer from India.
 Interested in math, science, engineering, and entrepreneurship, I try to solve real-world problems.
-I live in Bangalore, IN, and am building [StackIt](https://nowstackit.com) as the founding engineer.
+I live in Bangalore, IN, and am building something of my own.
+I recently left [StackIt](https://nowstackit.com), where I worked as the founding engineer.
+Right now, I am between jobs.
 This is a space where I publish my musings.
 I write about tech and my life.
 [Here's my journey](/cv.html).

 I am working on a pet project, [Dough](https://github.com/fuzzymfx/dough): a rich, modular, and customisable content generator, crafted in Rust.
 Later, I will be reviving [Bee](https://github.com/fuzzymfx/b), a bit-torrent client I started working on a while back.
 Meanwhile, I am also exploring esoteric programming languages and the brainfuck interpreter.